brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/1_Databases/0_mongodb-heroku-to-azure-migration-guide.md

 1. **Create a Migration Project**:
      - Go to the Azure portal and search for "Azure Database Migration Service."
-     - Create a new migration project and select the source (MongoDB on Heroku) and target (Azure Cosmos DB).
+     - Create a new migration project and select the source (MongoDB on PaaS) and target (Azure Cosmos DB).

 2. **Configure Source and Target**:
-     - **Source**: Provide the connection details for your MongoDB database on Heroku.
+     - **Source**: Provide the connection details for your MongoDB database on PaaS.
      - **Target**: Provide the connection details for your Azure Cosmos DB account.

 3. **Run Migration**: